g0v/we-are-g0v/README.md

 1. `npm install`
 2. `npm run dev`

-# Contribute
+# Contribution

-just fork it!
+just fork it and start to code!

 # License